DawesLab/rubidium/README.md

 *Siddons et al. J. Phys.
 B: At.
 Mol.
 Opt.
 Phys.
 41, 155004 (2008).* preprint available: [arXiv:0805.1139](http://arxiv.org/abs/0805.1139).

-Also, heavily inspired by Mathematica code] by the [same author](http://massey.dur.ac.uk/resources/resources.html).
+This code is also heavily inspired by Mathematica code by the same author.
+Unfortunately, the original code does not appear to be available any more.

 ##Features